 \subsection{Accurate Approximation of the True Deferral Loss}

-To effectively approximate the \tdl{} while preserving the optimality of the decision rule in Lemma \ref{lemma:rejector}, we leverage key concepts from consistency theory, as defined in Preliminaries \ref{preliminary}.
-A standard approach in statistical learning is to introduce a \textit{surrogate loss} that serves as a differentiable proxy for a target loss—in this case, the \tdl{}.
-Our goal is to construct a \textit{surrogate loss} that is both Bayes-consistent and \((\mathcal{G}, \mathcal{R})\)-consistent, ensuring that minimizing this loss results in a learned rejector \( r^{\ast,i} \) that closely approximates the Bayes-rejector defined in Lemma \ref{lemma:rejector}.
-This guarantees that, as the surrogate loss is minimized, \textbf{the learned decision rule asymptotically approaches the optimal rejection strategy}.
+To approximate the \tdl{} while preserving the optimality of the decision rule in Lemma~\ref{lemma:rejector}, we leverage tools from consistency theory as formalized in Section~\ref{preliminary}.
+A standard approach in statistical learning is to introduce a \emph{surrogate loss}, that is, a differentiable proxy for a target loss.
+In our setting, the goal is to construct a surrogate for the \tdl{} that is both Bayes-consistent and \((\mathcal{G}, \mathcal{R})\)-consistent, ensuring that minimizing the surrogate yields a rejector \( r^{\ast, i} \) that converges to the Bayes-optimal rejector from Lemma~\ref{lemma:rejector}.
+In particular, we aim to guarantee that, as the surrogate loss is minimized, the learned deferral strategy asymptotically approaches the optimal allocation rule.